tytydraco/yessleep/out/MIXED_MAIL.md

 He looked at her for a moment.
 I looked up at his mom, she made what seemed like the craziest face she could, smiling as much as she could, and widening her eyes as much as possible.
 He squinted his eyes, before smiling and turning around as she closed the door.
 Her face relaxed and she looked through the blinds and watched as the man left.
 His Mom looked a little worried.
 She placed the few envelopes on the kitchen table.
 Before washing her hands and sitting on the couch.
 Gun still in hand.

-“ I didn’t know we had a gun,” Markus said.
+“I didn’t know we had a gun,” Markus said.
 “Honey, I’m a single mother, in a "nice" neighborhood obviously I have a gun.”
 She said, smiling a little.

 "Cool."